softindex/uikernel/docs/docs/sorting-and-pagination.md

 next: applying-filters.html
 ---

-Let's teach our grid to sort column data and use pagination.
+We have the list of data displayed all nicely.
+Now let's add our grid some functionality, such as sorting and pagination.

 * [Live demo](/examples/sorting-and-pagination/){:target="_blank"}
 * [Code]({{site.github}}_site/examples/sorting-and-pagination){:target="_blank"}

-### Main component

-We can modify our UIKernel.Grid props by adding pagination configuration.
-In this example, we're going to display 10 records as the default.
+To create pagination, we'll pass our `UIKernel.Grid` the `viewCount` property.
+In this example, we’re going to display 10 records per page.

 `MainComponent.jsx`:
 {% highlight javascript %}
 <UIKernel.Grid
   model={this.state.model}
   cols={columns}
-  viewCount={10}
+  viewCount={10} // display 10 records per page
 />
 {% endhighlight %}

-### Columns configuration

-We can also specify sortCycle for a certain column.
+---

+Next, we’ll be adding a way to sort our grid data.
+We just have to pass the `sortCycle` property to our columns.

 `columns.jsx`:
 {% highlight javascript %}
 var columns = {
   name: {
     name: 'First Name',
-    sortCycle: ['asc', 'desc', 'default'], // sort cycle
+    sortCycle: ['asc', 'desc', 'default'], // add sorting
     render: ['name', function (record) {
       return record.name;
     }]